-PAGE A2 The Knoxville FOCUS Mulch and Waste Recycling zoning denied by MPC By Mike Steely steelym@knoxfocus.com The Knox County Commission could think differently but the Metropolitan Planning Commission denied a request by Walker Trucking Contractors, Inc. to rezone a property on Rutledge Pike from Planned Residential to Business and Manufacturing.
-Attorney John King, representing the proposed buyer of the 11-acre site east of Woods Creek Road, said that Nature's Best company wants to expand their business there and noted there was no opposition present in the audience and, with some restrictions, the planning staff recommended the change.
+Four-Legged Soldiers Mulch and Waste Recycling of the Civil War By Mike Steely stéelym@knoxfocus.com The Knox County Commission could think differently but the Metropolitan Planning Commission denied a request by Walker Trucking Contractors, Inc. to rezone a property on Rutledge Pike from Planned Residential to Business and Manufac- Attorney John King, representing the proposed buyer of the 11-acre site east of Woods Creek Road, said that Nature's Best company wants to expand their business there and noted there was no opposition present in the audience and, with some restrictions, the planning staff recommended the change.
 A retail office would be located there to sell things like mulch, gravel and sand and King asked that two entrances there be used so customers could drive onto the business easily.
-MPC Executive Director Gerald Green told the planners that he had visited the lot and the recommendation was a "reasonable compromise."
-King said that while the property could be used in the current residential zone he was requesting the Business and Manufacturing zone change so the company would not have to come back to the MPC for a review.
+MPC Executive Director Gerald Green told the planners that he had visited the lot and the recommendation was a "reasonable compromise." zoning denied by MPC King said that while the property could be used in the current residential zone he was requesting the Business and Manufacturing zone change so the company would not have to come back to the MPC for a review.
 Several commissioners had questions and Elizabeth Eason noted that twothirds of the site is in the hillside protection plan.
 After a motion to permit the zoning change failed, Eason moved to deny the request and a split vote of 6-4 rejected the request.
 The matter could go to the county commission which could overturn the MPC decision.
 In other action the MPC approved a request of Eric Mosely for rezoning from Agricultural to Planned Residential a 14-acre property on the north side New VP for MPC Janice L. Toucher, a founder of the Urban Arts and Trade District and resident of Averra Media Corporation, has been chosen as the new vice chairperson of the Metropolitan Planning Commission.
-Toucher is also president of the South Woodlawn Neighborhood Association and defeated Art Clancy in the selection by fellow planning commission members.
-She replaces term-limited Bart Carey in the position.
+Toucher is also president of the South Woodlawn Neighborhood Association and defeated Art Clancy in the selection by fellow planning commis- She replaces term-limited Bart Carey in the posi-Chairperson Rebecca Longmire opened the meeting Thursday by introducing three new commission members: Charles Thomas, Pat Phillips and Gayle Bustin. of Yarnell Road although two nearby residents objected and pointed out traffic and water run off problems there.
+The commission also approved the Northwest Sector Plan amendment although Mosely asked them to postpone it.
+He said he was not notified.
+Concept plans were also approved for Edith's Place, a 6.46 acre subdivision on Murray Road, for Hatties Place, on the northwest side of Ball Road, and for Beaver View Farms on the south side of West Emory Ashton Grove's concept plans and Use on Review were also approved for duplexes on seven individual lots on 1.56 acres.
+Two nearby homeowners spoke against the development citing incompatibility with local homes, traffic, and an inadequate buffer zone.
+Director of the U.S. Civil War Centennial Commis-If you're a Civil War buff sion in the 1960s and has and a horse lover, there's taught at Virginia Tech an event this Tuesday you where his upper division course attracted a large One of the nation's best number of students.
+He known Civil War historians, retired in 2011 and was James I. Robertson, Jr., will named Alumni Distinspeak to the Knoxville Civil guished Professor Emeri- Dr. Robertson may be the most sought-after speaker on the American Civil War in the nation. tus of History.